troglobit/watchdogd/README.md

 system with little or no operator.

 The two values, `warning` and `critical`, are the warning and reboot levels in percent.
-The latter is optional, if it si omitted reboot is disabled.
-The reboot is also disabled if `-e CMD` is given, then the script `CMD` is run instead, both at warning and reboot level, and it is up to the script to perform a reboot if needed.
+The latter is optional, if it is omitted reboot is disabled.
+A script can also be run instead of reboot, see the `.conf` file for details.

 Determining suitable system load average levels is tricky.
 It always depends on the system and use-case, not just the number of CPU cores.